 |Wayne County Community College District||School features a scholarship committee funding merit based scholarships and providing textbook assistance.||Detroit, MI|

-Comparing Occupational Therapy Assistant Schools
+Comparing Occupational Therapy Assistant Programs

 The first step you should take towards your education is to research occupational therapy assistant programs in your region.
-Once you have a list of OTA schools that you are interested in, you can start comparing specific features of each, talking to alumni and faculty, and scheduling campus visits.
+Once you have a list of OTA schools that you are interested in, you can start comparing specific criteria of each, talking to alumni and faculty, and scheduling campus visits.

 Comparison Factors for OTA Schools